funilrys/PyFunceble/docs/usage/terminal.rst

 From a terminal
 ---------------

-This chapter also relates to writing bash scripts and PowerShell scripts as the syntaxes used is equal.
+This chapter also relates to writing scripts in bash and PowerShell as the uses the same syntaxes.

 :code:`--help`